davidacarter/pochoir/README.md

 ## After
 ![After](https://github.com/davidacarter/pochoir/blob/main/after.png)

 Note the separated layer masks at lower right.
 The main image is now comprised of a stack of greyscale masks with transparent regions allowing underlying tones to stack correctly as a set of multilayer stencil guides.
-These can be used as cutting guides or sent directly to a laser cutter and used to produce
+These can be sent to a printer or laser cutting device.